warfighter8/poloniexlendingbot/README.md

 cd poloniexlendingbot/
 python lendingbot.py
 ```
-When you first run the script a default.cnf will be generated.
+When you first run the script a default.cfg will be generated.
 Edit it with your apikey and secret values.

 ###Windows
 1. Install poloniexlendingbot - go to https://github.com/Mikadily/poloniexlendingbot and click the "Download Zip" button on the right.
 Unzip it into any location you choose.